piegope/doc/docs/en/kb/devolutions-server/troubleshooting-articles/upgrade-process-issue.md

 {% endsnippet %}

 {% snippet icon.badgeNotice %}
 We offer free remote session to assist you during the upgrade process of your {{ en.DVLS }} instance.
-If you would like to book a session, please send an email to [service@devolutions.net](mailto:service@devolutions.net) if you would like to schedule a session with our support team.
-Premium Support owners could schedule off-hours session to limit the impact of the upgrade.
+To book a session, please send an email to [service@devolutions.net](mailto:service@devolutions.net) if you would like a session with our support team.
+Premium Support owners can schedule off-hours session to limit the impact of the upgrade.
 {% endsnippet %}

 ## The specified 'client_id' is invalid